 What Signs Should You Look for if You Suspect Senior Neglect?

 Not every case of a fall in a nursing home, or the development of rashes or sores may rise to the level of “neglect”, but it certainly bears scrutiny.
-Many Orange County nursing homes and extended care facilities are understaffed and are not meeting the “standards of care” established by the State of California to protect our senior citizens.
+Nursing home neglect in Orange County occurs because many of our nursing homes and extended care facilities are understaffed and are not meeting the “standards of care” established by the State of California to protect our senior citizens.
 What are some of the clues you may notice?

 Signs of neglect include, but are not limited to: